How To Add Search Engines To Internet Explorer 11Posted May 18, 2019, 7:52 p.m. by Michael G

 - Use search suggestions from this provider – Enabling this option fetches suggestions from the provider and displays in the browser.

-It is important that you close and re-open the Add-Ons Manager before you can see the search engines installed this way.
+You must close and re-open the Add-Ons Manager before you can see the search engines installed this way.
 The default one will be shown with a blue square around it.
 You can enable a new search engine from the drop-down menu by clicking on the Set As Default option.

 The method explained here is pretty simple and works for Internet Explorer 11 on all the operating systems.
 For Windows 8, it works on the Start Screen as well as on the desktop.
 If you find that the Internet Explorer app does not use the default search engine, you can try restarting the app or computer to apply the changes.
 We hope this post about adding search engines to Internet Explorer 11 proves helpful to you.
 Do share your thoughts and experiences with us in the comments section below.